jcrawford/jcrawford.github.io/content/posts/2025/10/the-mental-game-of-hiking-55.md

 ---
-slug: "the-mental-game-of-hiking-55"
+slug: the-mental-game-of-hiking-55
-title: "The Mental Game of Hiking"
+title: The Mental Game of Hiking
+excerpt: >-
-excerpt: "Explore the fascinating world of hiking and discover how it can transform your approach to sports.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of hiking and discover how it can transform your approach to sports.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/the-mental-game-of-hiking-55/featured.jpg"
+featuredImage: /images/content/the-mental-game-of-hiking-55/featured.jpg
-category: "sports"
-tags: ["sports", "fitness", "training", "endurance"]
+tags:
+  - sports
+  - fitness
+  - training
+  - endurance
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-10-30"
+publishedAt: '2025-10-30'
-updatedAt: "2025-10-30"
+updatedAt: '2025-10-30'
 ---

 In today's world, hiking represents more than just a trend—it's a fundamental shift in how we approach sports.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.